kchulj/docs-bosagora-io/docs/12-quorums.md

 The idea is to make quorum configuration completely automated so there is no need for manual quorum configuration.
 Bosagora uses the set of all registered validators to automatically generate each node’s quorum set.
 This ensures the quorum configuration is sufficiently decentralized.

 How does Bosagora ensure fairness in the configuration process?
 By using the pre-imaging technology from the consensus protocol to derive a randomness seed.
 This seed is then used as input to a deterministic pseudo-random number generator (PRNG).
 The PRNG then generates a specific sequence of numbers for a given seed (which ensures verifiability).
 This seed is then used to introduce randomness into the quorum.

 To further ensure fairness and randomness, the quorums are shuffled at specified intervals.
 This activity is referred to as *quorum rebalancing*.
-Currently quorum rebalancing happens every hour.
+Currently, quorum rebalancing happens every hour.